Heron triangles with two rational medians and Somos-5 sequences: Conclusions

 It would also be possible to prove Theorem \ref{schubrels} by purely algebraic means, using (\ref{fqrt}) and the 2-isogeny (\ref{2isog}), but this would require extensive amounts of computer algebra, without providing much insight into the problem.
 Our hope was that the analytical approach would give a better understanding of the structure of the triangles in the main sequence, and suggest whether this might allow the sporadic solutions to be extended to other infinite families, perhaps by writing them in terms of different Somos sequences, as well as possibly shedding some light on the harder problem of showing why no perfect triangle exists.
 However, the detailed features of the solutions in the main sequence appear to rely on specific arithmetical properties of the group of rational points on the curve ${\cal C}$, and even the particular numerical values of the coordinates of the two generators, and we have been unable to generalize this to produce one or more other infinite families.
 Nevertheless, the prime factors of the Schubert parameters and reduced lengths for the sporadic triangles (see Tables \ref{tab:sporadicmpx} and \ref{tab:sporadicsabcbar}) give tantalizing hints that there might be other families that these solutions could belong to, only with a different structure compared with the main sequence.
 A more extensive computer search, and the discovery of more new solutions, would provide further evidence in this direction, or otherwise suggest that these four solutions are truly sporadic.

 \textbf{Acknowledgments:} This research was supported by Fellowship EP/M004333/1 from the Engineering \& Physical Sciences Research Council, UK, and grant IEC\textbackslash R3\textbackslash 193024 from the Royal Society.
 It is a pleasure to thank Chris Athorne and Claire Gilson for the opportunity to present a preliminary version of this work at the joint British Mathematical/Applied Mathematics Colloquium in Glasgow, and to thank Harry Braden for some helpful comments during the ICMS Integrable Systems Virtual Seminar in April 2021.
+All data generated or analysed during this study are included in this published article.